mbianchidev/klab-cli/README.md

 - Google Cloud CLI (if using GCP as a cloud provider)
 - Terraform CLI

-Or you can use the kubelab-cli install script to install all the dependencies for you.
+Or you can use the klab-cli install script to install all the dependencies for you.
 Run the following command to install the dependencies and the cli itself:

 ```bash